nikerla/vc-content/pages/glossary/saas-ecommerce.md

             <img alt="SAAS ecommerce examples - Venda" src="assets/images/venda.jpg" />
         </div>
         <div class="col __col-70 text" style="margin-top: 0; padding-left: 20px;">
-           Another powerful enterprise level solution that aims to provide a high-end service to large online retailers.
+           Another powerful enterprise level <a href="http://www.venda.com/" rel="nofollow">solution</a> that aims to provide a high-end service to large online retailers.
 It is a cloud SaaS platform that offers a wide variety of robust features and capabilities along with a common flexible cloud infrastructure.
 Upgrade an already existing store smoothly with high attention that the company puts into providing the best customer experience for everyone.
 Attractive pricing along with flexible cloud infrastructure make it an appealing solution for any large business.
              </div>
         </div>
     <h4>NetSuite </h4>
     <div class="col-w">
         <div class="col __col-70 text" style="margin-top: 0; padding-right: 20px;">
-           A full-fledged SaaS platform with ERP and CRM tools that is a great fit for mid sized vendors who want to improve conversion and growth of their web store.
+           A full-fledged SaaS <a href="http://www.netsuite.com/portal/home.shtml" rel="nofollow">platform</a> with ERP and CRM tools that is a great fit for mid sized vendors who want to improve conversion and growth of their web store.
 With useful website tools that help you monitor a lifetime value of each customer, or website’s traffic, or customer interaction, it is a versatile solution that can be easily scaled, while at the same time, offers competitive pricing.
             </div>
         <div class="col __col-30">
             <img alt="SAAS ecommerce examples - NetSuite" src="assets/images/netsuite.jpg" />